coavins/zomboid-coavins-firearms/README.md

   - ask the other author to include support for this mod,
   - or submit a pull request to add a compatibility patch
 - If you are a developer and you want to add support for this feature in your mod, refer to my example mod `coavinssupport1` which shows how to add compatibility with custom firearms.

+⚠ By default, only vanilla firearms can be disassembled - if a mod is not explicitly supported, its custom firearms will use the normal repair feature and can not be disassembled.

 # Included Mods